The Monkey's Paw

 "The Monkey's Paw" is a horror short story by English author W. W. Jacobs.
-It first appeared in Harper's Monthly in 1902, and was reprinted in his third collection of short stories, The Lady of the Barge also in 1902.
+It first appeared in Harper's Monthly in September, 1902, and was reprinted in his third collection of short stories, The Lady of the Barge, later that year.
 In the story, three wishes are granted to the owner of The Monkey's Paw, but the wishes come with an enormous price for interfering with fate.

 It has been adapted many times in other media, including plays, films, TV series, operas, stories and comics, as early as 1903.
 It was first adapted to film in 1915 as a British silent film directed by Sidney Northcote.
 The film (now lost) starred John Lawson, who also played the main character in Louis N. Parker's 1907 stage play.

 Plot

-Mr. and Mrs. White, and their grown son, Herbert, are visited by Sergeant-Major Morris, a friend who served with the British Army in India.
+Mr White and Mrs. White, and their grown son, Herbert, are visited by Sergeant-Major Morris, a friend who served with the British Army in India.
 During dinner, he introduces them to a mummified monkey's paw.
-An old fakir placed a spell on the paw, so that it would grant three wishes but only with hellish consequences as punishment for tampering with fate.
+He explains how an old fakir has placed a spell on the paw, so that it will grant three wishes but only with hellish consequences as punishment for tampering with fate.
 Morris, having had a horrible experience using the paw, throws it into the fire, but the sceptical Mr. White retrieves it.
 Before leaving, Morris warns Mr. White of what might happen should he use the paw.